 You can buy freshly made pesto in the little shops of the Cinque Terre.
 However, I have found the best pesto at the market in La Spezia.
 If you walk down in the middle, the first stand on the left is called "Da Valerio".
 I love buying pesto and cheese here.
 It is also cheaper than in the 5 villages.
-At the market, a kilo of pesto costs approx. 16 EUR while in the little shops of the villages I've seen it for more than 40 EUR.
-You should also try the pesto with walnut!
-I warn you, if you go to this market, you will end up with a basket full of delicious stuff!
+At the market, a kilo of pesto costs approx. 16 EUR while in some little shops of the villages I've seen it for more than 40 EUR.
+You should also try the walnut sauce.
+I warn you, if you go to this market, you will end up with a basket full of delicious stuff.

 Of course if you feel like it, you can also make your own pesto from fresh ingredients.
 I have found this recipe in a ligurian cookbook but you can change the proportions.
 In the video below, the chef made it with different quantities.
 If you like the strong taste of garlic, don't hesitate to add more.